 The first season was adapted into a live-action film directed by M. Night Shyamalan — The Last Airbender — which is the second Shyamalan film to be inspired by a Nickelodeon show.
 The film was intended to be the first season in movie form, with the hope that a pair of sequels based on the other two seasons would follow.
-The film's critical and commercial failure, however, put a stop to any further plans for live action adaptations.
+The film's critical failure, however, put a stop to any further plans for any follow-up to the show.

 A Sequel Series, The Legend of Korra, premiered in 2012.
 The new series takes place seventy years after Avatar and focuses on the next Avatar, a hotheaded waterbender named Korra, who has to live up to her responsibilities as the Avatar in a world that is vastly different than it was in Aang's time.

 Nickelodeon has also released a digest graphic novel called The Lost Adventures, which includes the out of print Expanded Universe strips.
 Several graphic novel trilogies written by Gene Luen Yang and drawn by Gurihiru have been released that detail the Gaang's rebuilding of the world and serve as a bridge to Korra.
 The first was called The Promise, and picked up immediately after the end of the series.
 The second trilogy was called The Search and was notable for finally revealing the fate of Zuko's mother, which was one of the biggest loose threads of the original series.
 The Rift was third in the series, Smoke and Shadow is the fourth and North and South is the fifth.
 A new graphic novel series titled Imbalance will be released in 2018 with Faith Erin Hicks writing and Peter Wartman on art.
 All of these projects are being published by Dark Horse Comics.